3DTopia/OpenLRM/README.md

 ## News

+- [2024.03.08] We have released the core [blender script](scripts/data/objaverse/blender_script.py) used to render Objaverse images.
 - [2024.03.05] The [Huggingface demo](https://huggingface.co/spaces/zxhezexin/OpenLRM) now uses `openlrm-mix-base-1.1` model by default.
 Please refer to the [model card](model_card.md) for details on the updated model architecture and training settings.
 - [2024.03.04] Version update v1.1.
 Release model weights trained on both Objaverse and MVImgNet.
 Codebase is majorly refactored for better usability and extensibility.
 Please refer to [v1.1.0](https://github.com/3DTopia/OpenLRM/releases/tag/v1.1.0) for details.
 - [2024.01.09] Updated all v1.0 models trained on Objaverse.
 Please refer to [HF Models](https://huggingface.co/zxhezexin) and overwrite previous model weights.